shah-in-boots/notes/drafts/research-stress-recovery.md

 Dobutamine recovery
 Treadmill stress recovery

-All lead to increased arrhythmia burden that is more prognostic
+All lead to increased arrhythmia burden that is more prognostic.

+How does isoproterenol washout lead to arrhythmogenesis?!